SLC ENVIRONMENTAL POLICY 2022

 - natural light should be used whenever possible

 - A "switch off" campaign is running to encourage staff to switch off their lights during the day whenever possible.

-- In 2010 we changed our web host to one which uses liquid rather than air cooling to reduce server temperatures.
+- We changed our web host to one which uses liquid rather than air cooling to reduce server temperatures.
 This is estimated to be 30% more energy-efficient than the equivalent air cooling.

 The Commission has a programme to replace existing lights with more energy-efficient fluorescent tubes (T8s) when they fail; and to take into account energy consumption and green credentials when buying new equipment (following Scottish Government purchasing policy).
 We have fitted draught exclusion on all exterior doors, and installed a timer on the water immersion heater.
 All windows are double glazed.

-Due to the complexity of our electricity metering system and the difficulty in obtaining meter readings it has not so far been possible to monitor consumption reliably.
-As soon as it is possible to monitor consumption we will do so in order to try to identify trends and the scope for savings.
+Due to the complexity of our electricity metering system it has not so far been possible to monitor consumption reliably.

 To contribute to an increase in sustainable travel, both for commuting and business, Commission staff are encouraged to consider whether their journey to work or any journey they have to make within Edinburgh on Commission business could be undertaken by bus, cycle or on foot rather than by taxi or their own car or, failing that, whether any informal car-sharing arrangement with a colleague would be possible.
 For making local deliveries we normally use cycle couriers.